Skip to main content

 • Blood-based tests: These tests check a person's blood for signs of colorectal cancer.

-These tests each have different risks and benefits (see the table below), and some of them might be better options for you than others.
+These tests each have different benefits, limits, and harms (see the table below), and some of them might be better choices for you than others.

 If you choose to be screened with a test other than colonoscopy, any abnormal test result should be followed up with a timely colonoscopy.

-Some of these tests might also be used if you have symptoms of colorectal cancer or other digestive diseases such as inflammatory bowel disease.
+Some of these tests (especially colonoscopy) might also be used if you have symptoms that might be caused by other digestive diseases.

 Stool-based tests